How did the Gaelic American Club get its start?

 All voting members are given a white Membership Key Card.
 The card is used to gain entrance into the club (swipe the keypad panel at the main entrance) and for identification.
 The card has a colored name label on it.
 The name label is updated each year at renewal time.

 All renewal applications must be received by the Membership Committee by March 1st.
 Your membership is terminated if you do not renew on time.
 If you need to replace a card(s), notify the Membership Committee.
 The fee to replace a lost card is $9.
 Non-working cards are replaced free of charge.

 What is Scrip and how does it work?

 All voting members are charged $60 annual Scrip, which can be used to purchase food, drink or tickets to GAC sponsored events (Scrip cannot be used for Feile events).
 The $60 is downloaded onto your Membership Card.
 The Scrip ($60) expires on the last day of February … Use it or lose it.
 Your Scrip payment will be downloaded onto the same card with each annual renewal.
 The fee to replace a lost or destroyed card is $10.
 Non-working cards are replaced free of charge.

 How can I pay at the GAC?

-We do not accept credit or debit cards, but we have an ATM in the Pub.
+We now accept credit or debit cards, and also have an ATM in the Pub.